 - a.
-If you obtain a court order against your Landlord or Tenant, we will only release the Deposit if: - i. it refers to the Deposit and/or The DPS as the Scheme administrator; and - ii. it specifies how much of the Deposit should be paid to the successful Party. - b.
+If you obtain a court order against your Landlord or Tenant, we will only release the Deposit if: - it refers to the Deposit and/or The DPS as the Scheme administrator; and it specifies how much of the Deposit should be paid to the successful Party. - b.
 If the court order does not comply with section a above, we will not be able to release the Deposit.
-In this case, the order must be amended, or a third party debt order must be obtained or the matter may be referred to our Dispute Resolution Service in accordance with Section 20 of these terms and conditions for a Decision, before we can release the Deposit.
+In this case, the order must be amended, or a third party debt order must be obtained before we can release the Deposit.
 25. Costs